 The recipe for Cold Brew Coffee is different from other brewing methods.
 Unlike other brewing methods, Cold brew coffee uses coarse ground coffee and water (room temperature).
 At no point in the brewing process will you be using warm water.

-Is cold brew coffee the same as iced coffee?
+7 ways cold brew coffee differs from iced coffee?

 Cold Brew Coffee is not the same as Iced Coffee.
 There are some similarities, but they are different in several important ways.